Lloyd Tyrell-Kenyon, 4th Baron Kenyon: Political career

 Lord Kenyon took his seat in the House of Lords on his 21st birthday in 1885.

 In December 1900 he was appointed a Lord-in-waiting (government whip in the House of Lords) in the Conservative government of Lord Salisbury, a post he retained until 1905, the last three years under the leadership of Arthur Balfour.
 He served the same post again, in the coalition Government of David Lloyd George, from 1916 to 1918.

 He also took part in local politics for a period as member of Flintshire County Council, was a D.L. and J.P. for the county of Shropshire and J.P. for Flintshire county.

 Other public services and honours

 Apart from his political career he also served as Lord Lieutenant of Denbighshire from 1918 to his death.
-He was Pro-Chancellor of the University of Wales from 1910 and President of the North Wales University College, as well as President of the National Museum of Wales from 1923.
+He was Pro-Chancellor of the University of Wales from 1910 and President of the North Wales University College from 1903, as well as President of the National Museum of Wales from 1923.
 In 1924 he became Chairman of the Agricultural Wages Board and the Milk Advisory Committee.

 Lord Kenyon succeeded Stanley Leighton as treasurer of the Salop Infirmary in Shrewsbury in 1901.
 Tyrell-Kenyon was Lord-in-waiting to Queen Victoria, then also Edward VII between 1900–05, and then George V 1916-18.

 Lord Kenyon was made KCVO in 1907 and was a Knight of Grace of the Order of St John of Jerusalem.
 He was also a Grand Cross of the Order of the Dannebrog of Denmark and the Order of the Crown of Italy.